 One of the things I bother with is this whole Catholic thing.
 I’ve hung my hat and made it my home, but the question niggles me sometimes: why stay?
 Why here?
 Why this?

-Tod writes a lot of good things in his post, but he sums it up in a way that I can’t shake:
+A few years ago, Tod Worner wrote about why he remains Catholic, and while he wrote a lot of good things in his post, but he sums it up in a way that I can’t shake: